BubbleTrouble14/react-native-nitro-zlib/README.md

+Certainly!
+Here's the raw markdown for you to copy directly into a .md file:

-# React Native Zlib
+# React Native Nitro Zlib

-React Native implementation of [Bitcoin BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
+React Native implementation of Zlib compression library.
 It's written in TypeScript and has direct bindings to a Zlib C++ library.
-The primary function of this implementation is to provide mnemonic code for generating deterministic keys.
+The primary function of this implementation is to provide fast and efficient compression and decompression capabilities.

-- 🏎️ Up to 800x faster then js solutions (mnemonicToSeed)
-- ⚡️ Lightning fast implementation with pure C++ and JSI
-- 📚 Standalone library
-- 🧪 Tested in JS and C++ (OpenSSL)
-- 💳 Made for crypto wallets

 ## Installation